Prestegårdsskogen Nature Reserve

-Prestegårdsskogen Nature Reserve (Prestegårdsskogen naturreservat) is a nature reserve on the southern side of the island of Engeløya in the municipality of Steigen in Nordland county, Norway.
+Prestegårdsskogen Nature Reserve (Prestegårdsskogen naturreservat) is a nature reserve on the southern side of the island of Engeløya in Steigen Municipality in Nordland county, Norway.
 It is a heavily hazel-forested area; other than a few far smaller exceptions, it is the northernmost known hazel forest.
 Various other species find their northernmost extent here.

 The 276 daa nature reserve was created in 2000, and it has since been expanded to the east to a total of 1153 daa.
 The elevation of the reserve ranges from 20 to 500 m above sea level.